 The growth on your investment will need to exceed the APR on your personal loan, or you’ll end up losing money.
 For example, to justify 10% APR on a personal loan, you’d need to earn at least a 10% return on your investment.
 That’s a steep requirement, and there’s no guarantee your investment will reach that mark.
 (To get an idea of potential APRs, take a look at our monthly personal loan offers report.)

 Not every borrower will be offered low interest rates, so you may have to earn even higher returns using a personal loan for investing worthwhile.

 Debt poses a risk to your personal finances no matter how you use it.
 That’s because whenever you borrow money, you’re making a commitment to repay it at a later date with interest.

 Based on the amount you borrow and the personal loan terms you choose, you’ll face a fixed monthly payment until the debt is gone.
 The payment is an additional expense to your monthly budget that you’ll need to plan for until the loan is completely repaid.
 However, just like you’re not guaranteed a return on investments, you can’t always guarantee that you’ll be able to repay a personal loan.

 Unforeseen circumstances, from everyday hardships like a job loss to national crises such as recession, can make it difficult to afford your monthly payments.
 This could set you up for even worse outcomes, such as defaulting on the loan and damaging your credit.
 Taking out a loan unnecessarily should be avoided to prevent stretching your budget too thin.

-If you’re thinking about using a personal loan for investing purposes, make sure you understand all of the risks and that you’re confident in the investment.
-Shop around and compare offers from multiple personal loan lenders so that you get the lowest possible rate so that you can maximize the chances of your investment bringing in a positive return relative to your debt.
+If you’re wondering, “Should I borrow money to invest?” make sure you understand all of the risks and that you’re confident in the investment.
+Shop around and compare offers from multiple personal loan lenders.
+By comparing your options, you can ensure getting the lowest possible rate, thereby maximizing the chances of your investment bringing in a positive return relative to your debt.